anonsachin/Openlane-Sky130-workshop/README.md

 ### **Clock tree**

 We the learnt about clock trees and how they are used to provide the clocks to all the flops at the same time.
-The **H tree** clockc tree was explaned
+The **H tree** clock tree was explained

 ![H-tree](https://www.researchgate.net/profile/Sherif-Tawfik/publication/220337855/figure/fig5/AS:667654029312004@1536192533172/An-H-tree-clock-distribution-network-The-index-of-each-level-is-indicated-with-the.png)